The following post is from Janel of Life with Lucie and Ella.: DIY Raffia Covered Vases

 Since I left citrus-rich California for Virginia ten months ago, I’ve discovered something about myself.
 Citrus makes me happy!
-The scent, the taste and the colors just make me feel good.
+The scent, taste, and colors make me feel good.
 So, when I pulled my June issue of Better Homes and Gardens out of my mailbox, I had to smile.

 Make Your Own Raffia Covered Vase